Casualties and impact of the Ethiopian Civil War: Ogaden War

 The Ogaden War, which was lasted on 15 March 1978, left more than 10,000 individuals deaths, including 6,133 Ethiopian government soldiers, 400 Cuban soldiers, 100 South Yemeni soldiers and 33 Soviet military advisors.
 Some 500,000 individuals were displaced during the conflict.

-Accor to report by the New York Times, the death toll was estimated about 60,000, including 25,000 civilians and 6,000 Cuban soldiers supporting Ethiopia.
+According to a report by the New York Times, the death toll was estimated at about 60,000, including 25,000 civilians and 6,000 Cuban soldiers supporting Ethiopia.
 Military analysis in Washington voiced doubt about the fatalities of Cuban soldiers at large which had force of 20,000 men at its high point.
 More than 90% of the refugees were women and children.